Te-k/metadatalysis/README.md

 If you encounter the issue of having too many files opened, just `ulimit -Sn 10000`

+## Limitations

+* Images are extracted from only pdf, xlsx, pptx and docx documents
+* PDF analysis is using [pypdf](https://pypi.org/project/pypdf/) which is slow and sometimes crashes

 ## Similar Projects

 * [MetaDetective](https://github.com/franckferman/MetaDetective) does a similar thing